Echo-Ji/STDEN/README.md

 ## Model Traning and Evaluation

-One can run the code by
+You can run the code by
 ```bash
 # traning for dataset GT-221
 python stden_train.py --config_filename=configs/stden_gt.yaml